 The School will generate an opportunity for teachers to participate in an exciting and innovative venture; one that allows them to take ownership over the learning process, and flex their individual autonomy while incorporating their unique teaching styles into the classroom.
-In order to best utilize research-based strategies and implement the school programs, all teaching staff ongoing professional will receive development on the programs, respectively, of the ensure to implementation.
+In order to best utilize research-based strategies and implement the school programs, all teaching staff will receive ongoing professional development on the various of respectively, effective components the programs, to ensure implementation.
 All teachers will use a blended model of delivery that includes a component of direct and explicit instruction with time for shared and group practice through hands-on activities and projects.
 Units will culminate with both formative and summative individual assessments being employed to measure students level of mastery regarding the targeted content knowledge and skills.
 Teachers will be provided with initial and ongoing feedback regarding the curriculum, the delivery model, the STEM initiative, and PLTW.